michaelbhavi994/Coding-Journey-/README.md

 * Simple Calculator (Mini Project)
   Menu-driven calculator performing addition, subtraction, multiplication, and division using switch case.

+## 📅 Day 04

+* Positive / Negative / Zero Checker
+  Program that checks whether a number is positive, negative, or zero using if-else conditions.

+* Sum of First N Natural Numbers
+  Program that calculates the sum of the first N natural numbers using a loop and includes input validation to handle negative numbers.

 ---

 More programs coming daily...